Neri Colmenares

-Neri Javier Colmenares ([haˈvjeɾ kɔlmɛˈnarɛs], born December 4, 1959) is a Filipino human rights lawyer, and activist.
+Neri Javier Colmenares ([haˈvjeɾ kɔlmɛˈnarɛs], born December 4, 1959) is a Filipino legislator, human rights lawyer and activist.
 He was an associate of the Asian Law Centre at Melbourne Law School when he was completing his Ph.D. in law on "The Writ of Amparo and the International Criminal Court."
 He also lectured at the University of Melbourne on International Human Rights Law and the Rome Statute of the International Criminal Court.

-He was an aspirant in the 2019 senatorial elections, and is a candidate for the 2022 Philippine Senate elections as part of the 1Sambayan Senate slate.
+Colmenares was the party-list representative for Bayan Muna in the Philippine House of Representatives from 2009 to 2016, and was the senior deputy leader of the minority bloc.
+He was an aspirant in the 2016, 2019, and 2022 Philippine Senate elections, where he was part of the 1Sambayan Senate slate, but was defeated in all three runs.
+On December 4, 2024, Colmenares and 74 others filed the second impeachment complaint against Vice President Sara Duterte, citing betrayal of public trust for her office's alleged misuse of confidential funds.

 Early life

-Born in Bacolod, Negros Occidental, Colmenares joined the struggle against the late former President Ferdinand Marcos' leadership in 1976.
+Born on December 4, 1959 in Bacolod, Negros Occidental, Colmenares joined the struggle against the late former President Ferdinand Marcos' leadership in 1976.
 He was active in the College Editors Guild of the Philippines (CEGP) and the Student Christian Movement of the Philippines (SCMP), and became the Visayas regional chair of the Student Catholic Action (SCA).
 Soon after becoming a national council member of SCA, he was arrested.
 Following the end of his detention, Colmenares moved to Manila where he was involved in different religious organizations.
 Actress Angel Locsin (Angelica Locsin Colmenares in real life) is Colmenares' aunt, although he is 25 years older than her.
 Reports indicate that Locsin's father and Colmenares’ father are related, but no further details were provided about the matter.

 In 1983 he shifted to Cagayan Valley to become a youth organizer there.
 After five months of organizing work in Cagayan Valley, he was arrested by military agents and charged with 'rebellion.'
 In total, Colmenares was jailed and was tortured in captivity for four years.
 Atty.
-William F. Claver stood as their legal counsel.
+William F. Claver stood as his legal counsel.
 Colmenares was one of the youngest political prisoners at the time.

+As chess player

+Neri Colmenares learned to play chess at age 7.
+He was Palarong Pambansa champion in the Visayas and placed second in the Palarong Pambansa in 1976.

+While in detention during martial law, he would play chess blindfolded against jail guards.

+In 2015, Colmenares was the director of the National Chess Federation of the Philippines (NCFP) and chair its of its grassroots and development committee.
+He has been the vice president of the NCFP as of 2022.